 You can file a mail theft complaint with the U.S. Postal Inspection Service for USPS deliveries.
 USPS will start your claims process.
 If your package came through another carrier, contact the sender of the package to initiate a trace process with UPS or FedEx.
 The sender will then follow up with you on the progress of your shipment.

-If your packages are stolen, follow these steps to address the situation:
+When you are asking, “What Happens If My Packages are Stolen?”, follow these steps to address the situation:

-5. Contact the Seller: If you purchased an item online and it was stolen after being delivered, contact the seller.
+- If you purchased an item online that was stolen after being delivered, contact the seller.
 Some retailers may send a replacement or refund the purchase, especially if they have a policy to protect against theft.
 However, this is at the discretion of the seller.

-6. File a Police Report: For expensive items or if you notice a pattern of package thefts, consider reporting it to the police.
+- If you have expensive items or notice a pattern of package theft, consider reporting the theft to the police.
 They may not always be able to recover the stolen package, but having a record can be helpful for insurance or other claims.

 Amazon missing packages: